 The aerator is an unobtrusive little faucet add-on that fits on the end of the faucet spout, and it performs more than one valuable function.
 Not all faucets have one, and if you aren't sure about yours, note the stream of water that emerges from the spout when you turn on the faucet.
-If the water flows in a steady, controlled stream full of air bubbles, it's probably passing through an aerator, but if it spills out like a mountain stream falling over a precipice, there's probably no aerator.
+If the water flows in a steady, controlled stream full of air bubbles, it's probably passing through an aerator, but if it spills out like a mountain stream falling over a precipice (or it shoots out like a mini firehose), there's probably no aerator.

 The aerator ensures that all the water ends up in your cup or wherever you point the faucet, and none of it sprays against the side of the sink or the backsplash and gets wasted.
-It also limits water flow, s helps to conserve this valuable resource.
-It can accomplish this because it contains a fine screen that separates the water into hundreds of tiny streams, thereby increasing the exposure of the water to the atmosphere and oxygenating it, which is why it's called an aerator.
+It also limits water flow, so it helps to conserve this valuable resource.
+The aerator can accomplish this because it contains a fine screen that separates the water into hundreds of tiny streams, thereby increasing the exposure of the water to the atmosphere and oxygenating it, which is why it's called an aerator.

-The most common problem with aerators is that they collect mineral deposits (scale) and get blocked, significantly reducing flow from the faucet.
+The most common problem with aerators is that they collect mineral deposits (scale) and get blocked, reducing flow from the faucet and disturbing the stream.
 Many people mistake a clogged aerator for issues in the faucet or the water pipes and pay money for a plumber when they could easily restore water flow themselves with nothing but a pair of pliers and a bowl of vinegar.
 When water flow from a faucet is less than it should be, the aerator is the first thing you should check.